codingadventurestoday/Financial_Tools/README.md

 - Add the estimated tax tool <br>
 - Add the spending plan tool <br>
 - Add the paying off previous purchase tool <br>
-- Add the saving for a purchase tool <br>
 - Create a front-end experience